stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 go wrong, we first need to decide on how the commands should be entered.
 Here, we use a single keyword for each command, together with an optional number of arguments separated from the keyword by a single space character.
-For instance: `"new i16,boolean,str,str"`, for initializing an empty table with a new schema.
-With this settled, here is a list of things that can go wrong, and the error we'd like to print:
+For instance: `"new i64,boolean,str,str"`, for initializing an empty table with a new schema.
+With this settled, here is a list of things that can go wrong, and the messages we'd like to print:

 * A bogus command is entered.
 We repeat the input with a message that